314ga/softwareinnovation/README.md

+# How to run project development

+Firebase tools needs to be installed globally + Java JDK on the device then in project root:

+firebase emulators:start --project demo-smart-charger-socket --import=../firebaseExport --export-on-exit=../firebaseExport

+Afterwards:

+npm start

 # Application functionallity (tasks)

 :x: Access www.energidataservice.dk API for retrieving electricity consumption data

 :x: Graphs and visualization

-:x: Create electronic devices with their parameters and add them to Firestore DB
+:heavy_check_mark: Create electronic devices with their parameters and add them to Firestore DB

 Parameters for device creation: